Sony A7 vs YI M1

 It is notable that the A7 has a microphone port, which is missing on the M1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The M1 is a recent model that features in the current product line-up of YI.
-In contrast, the A7 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7 was succeeded by the Sony A7 II.
+Both the A7 and the M1 have been discontinued, but can regularly be found used on ebay.
+The A7 was replaced by the Sony A7 II, while the M1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony and YI websites.

 So what conclusions can be drawn?
 Is the Sony A7 better than the YI M1 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.